abertellini2810-dev/whitakers_words.koplugin/README.md

 Whitaker's Words is a program that takes as input a Latin word and outputs likely definitions and inflections.
 This is especially useful for people learning to read Latin.
 This plugin gives a way to use Whitaker's Words from within KOReader: simply highlight the word and press the appropriate button in the Highlight menu.
 This will open a pop-up with Whitaker's Words's output.
 I will also add a separate button that allows for text input.

+To use this plugin, have KOReader installed on your Kobo, and drag the files into the plugins file.

 The original program was written by Whitaker and his code, written in Ada, is hosted here: https://github.com/mk270/whitakers-words

 This plugin is still a work in progress, and any feedback is appreciated.